 - 1. Numerator: The number of households with at least one child under age 3 reporting low or very low child food security - 2.
 Denominator: The number of households with at least one child under age 3 with a valid score on the child food security scale - 3.
 The sample was limited to households with at least one child under age 3 with valid child food security scale data.
 The child food security scale was selected instead of the household food security scale to more realistically capture the food security situation for children in the household.
 Parents frequently shield children from experiencing hunger even though they may report low or very low food security for themselves.
 Estimates of household food security may overestimate the food insecurity experience of children in the household and this may be especially true for younger children as research suggests that older children in the household may be more likely to experience food insecurity compared to younger children. - 4.
-To improve data quality and accuracy of state-level estimates, per US Census Current Population Survey guidance, estimates were calculated using the three most recent years of CPS, Food Security Supplement data (2018, 2019, and 2020) and household-level population weights were adjusted by three to account for the multi-year dataset. - 5.
-All estimates (national and state-level) were calculated in Stata 17 using both household-level population weights (for representative estimates) and replicate weights to account for any sampling bias. - 6.
-The US Census Bureau recommends using a 90% confidence interval for evaluating the accuracy of estimates using CPS data. - 7.
-Several states (Colorado, Connecticut, Delaware, the District of Columbia, Hawaii, Idaho, Kentucky, Maine, Nevada, North Dakota, Pennsylvania, South Carolina, Vermont, West Virginia, Wisconsin, and Wyoming) had estimates with confidence interval widths that were larger than the recommended 10% margin of error, with over criteria confidence intervals ranging from 10.3% to 32.2%.
-The Rhode Island sample size was too small to generate a reliable estimate.
+The race and ethnicity of the first child under age 3 listed in the household was assigned to the whole household. - 5.
+To improve data quality and accuracy of state-level estimates, per US Census Current Population Survey guidance, estimates were calculated using the three most recent years of CPS, Food Security Supplement data (2019, 2020, and 2021) and household-level population weights were adjusted by three to account for the multi-year dataset. - 6.
+All estimates (national and state-level) were calculated in Stata 18 using both household-level population weights (for representative estimates) and replicate weights to account for any sampling bias. - 7.
+The US Census Bureau recommends using a 90% confidence interval for evaluating the accuracy of estimates using CPS data. - Several states (Delaware, the District of Columbia, Kentucky, Maine, Nevada, Oklahoma, Rhode Island, South Carolina, and South Dakota) had estimates with confidence interval widths that were larger than the recommended 10% margin of error, with over criteria confidence intervals ranging from 10.2% to 14.8%.
+The New Hampshire sample size was too small to generate a reliable estimate.